rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 I agree, and several others have pointed out, the ontology of mathematical relations is perplexing.

->   The biggest problem for me philosophically is--what is the metaphysics and epistemology of mathematical truths?
+>   The biggest problem for me philosophically is: what is the metaphysics and epistemology of mathematical truths?

 **Terrence**